The room filled up fast.

 Posts get you noticed.
 Newsletters and DMs turn attention into relationships.

 The public feed is where people discover you.
-But the most valuable professional exchanges are increasingly happening in private.
+The most valuable professional exchanges are increasingly happening in private.

 Direct messages matter more as organic reach drops.
-When someone reads your post and sends you a message with a genuine question, that interaction is worth more than any number of likes.
-The best creators treat their DM inbox as a pipeline, responding promptly and offering to continue the conversation.
+When somebody reads your post and sends you a message with a real question, that exchange is worth more than any number of likes.
+The best creators treat their DM inbox as a pipeline, replying quickly and offering to continue the conversation.

 LinkedIn newsletters give you an audience you own.
-When someone subscribes, they receive a notification every time you publish.
-That distribution bypasses the feed entirely.
-It doesn't depend on the ranking system.
-Average newsletters carry about 2,800 subscribers.
-Top creators have lists exceeding 500,000.
+When somebody subscribes, they get a notification every time you publish.
+That distribution bypasses the feed entirely and doesn't depend on the ranking system.
+The average newsletter has around 2,800 subscribers.
+Top creators carry lists above 500,000.

-The key to a newsletter that works: it needs a clear editorial identity, a consistent publishing schedule, and a specific audience.
+A newsletter that works needs a clear editorial identity, a consistent publishing rhythm, and a specific audience.
 Think of it as a column in a trade publication.
-It should have a name, a point of view, and a reason someone would make time to read it.
+It needs a name, a point of view, and a reason somebody would make time to read it.
 "Company updates" is not that.
-"A weekly breakdown of what's working and failing in B2B content marketing" is.
+"A weekly breakdown of what's working, and what's failing, in B2B content marketing" is.

 "LinkedIn newsletters boast an average of 2,800 subscribers per creator, with top ones exceeding 500,000."
 XtendedView, LinkedIn Statistics 2026